A documentation of Bati language and oral traditions

 |Collection Status||Collection online|

 The collection comprises multimedia documents for five distinct languoids (we use the term ‘languoid’ instead of ‘language’ because according to us, the latter does not reflect the fluidity with which language resources circulate from one named language entity to the other).
-These languoids are : Kelleng, Mbougue (which is also refered to as Mpaage), Nyambat, Mbaa and Ndog Bikim.
+These languoids are: Kelleng, Mbougue (which is also referred to as Mpaage), Nyambat, Mbaa, and Ndog Bikim.
 In most recordings, Basaa is used as a vehicular between the informants and the researchers.
-Bisoo also features in recordings made in Kelleng village as a result of inter ethnic mariages between the Bisoo and the Kelleng communities.
+Bisoo also features in recordings made in Kelleng village as a result of inter-ethnic marriages between the Bisoo and the Kelleng communities.

 Bati is a generic naming for three languoids (see Cysouw & Good 2013 for a definition of the term ‘languoid’) which may be considered either as dialects of the same language or distinct languages depending of the criteria being put forward.
 For example, the Administrative Atlas of Cameroonian Languages (Binam Bikoi 2012) groups these three languoids as dialects of the same language allegedly on the basis of their lexical similarity.
 However, speakers of the three varieties identify themselves as belonging in three separate languages namely Kelleng, Mbougue and Nyambat.